Birding Taiwan

 Day 14: Budai

 The area of Budai is along the southeastern coast of Taiwan and is a bird watchers paradise with numerous marshes, reserves, canals, and salt flats for viewing birds.
 The gem of them all is the Black-faced Spoonbill Reserve where numerous other species can be seen including Sacred Ibis, Eurasian Spoonbill, and many species of shore birds.
 The activity choices for the day are birding and/or hiking.
 In the evening near the oyster farms, sometimes as many as 20,000 whiskered terns come to roost and it is an amazing site to watch as the sun sets.
-Budai is a close to several significant historical and cultural areas.
+Budai is close to several significant historical and cultural areas.
 The day will be spent viewing birds and getting to know the Budai and Beimen townships.
 A few of our favorite shore birds that we see are Cinnamon Bittern, Yellow Bittern, Greater Painted Snipe, and thousands of shorebirds.
 Please check the bird list for details.

 Day 15: Taipei